-Most regions are named after a modern-day country or region where people in our reference panel have family going back generations or that members of a Genetic Community likely share in their past.
+Most regions are named after a modern-day country or region where people in our reference panel have family going back generations or that members of a community likely share in their past.
 However, there are two important things to keep in mind.

 First, these are modern names that don't always reflect the history of a people.
 For example, Great Britain has been home to lots of different peoples, including native Britons, Celts, and Nordic and Germanic invaders.
 We don't know exactly how much or how many of each of these groups might be reflected in our current DNA samples.
 Another example is Iran, which is home to many ethnic groups.

 Second, don't be surprised to see regions extending beyond modern political boundaries for the same reasons mentioned above.
-Our Baltic States region reaches into neighboring Poland, Belarus, Russia, and even Ukraine.
+Our Baltics region reaches into neighboring Poland, Belarus, Russia, and even Ukraine.
 And it should come as no shock to Brazilians to see our Portugal region among their results.Back to Top

 How do I read the region maps?

-A region map shows where we find the greatest concentrations of people assigned to a particular region.
-The maps are made using people born in the area, and where possible we use people with known deep roots in that area.
-The darker the color, the more people we find who have this region in their estimate.
+The maps were created by determining the average levels of ethnicity of people whose family has lived in the region for a long time.
+The brighter the shading, the higher the percentage for this ethnicity region we see in their estimates on average.
 The maps are approximate, and people outside the highlighted shape may still have that region in their estimate.
 Similarly, not everyone living within the highlighted area will have the region in their ethnicity estimate.Back to Top

-How does AncestryDNA predict the migrations in my DNA story?
+How does AncestryDNA find the stories for the communities in my DNA Story?

-Once we identify a Genetic Community, we look for patterns in ethnicity and data from family trees linked to AncestryDNA, including ancestral birth locations, to see where their ancestors lived and moved to.
+Once we identify a community, we look for patterns in ethnicity and data from family trees linked to AncestryDNA test results, including ancestral birth locations, to see where their ancestors lived and moved to.

-Historical researchers use that time and place data to look for the overarching story that binds the members of a Genetic Community together.
-While migrations may not tell your ancestor's story exactly, your DNA suggests that you are connected to this historical journey.Back to Top
+Historical researchers use that time and place data to look for the overarching story that binds the members of a community together.
+While they may not tell your ancestor's story exactly, your DNA suggests that you are connected to this time and place.Back to Top

-Since migrations are based on Genetic Communities, if you don't have a strong genetic link to a Genetic Community, or if we haven't identified one that links to a migration in your ancestor's past, it won't appear among your results.Back to Top
+If you don't have a strong genetic link to a genetic community, or if we haven't identified one yet that links to your ancestor's past, it won't appear among your results.Back to Top

 Still curious to understand more?
 Cool--we're glad you're as interested in genetics as we are.
 Check out our white paper on ethnicity prediction.